 Along the lakeshore, you might walk on the former roadbed from west of the hotel all the way to the outlet of Yellowstone Lake at Fishing Bridge, enjoying the lake and mountain views, the multitude of wildflowers, and lots of waterfowl, such as the Canada geese shown here.
 Take care to keep well out of the way of the bison who like this area, too!

 Also near the lake are Pelican Creek and Storm Point Nature Trails.
 The first is a very short loop, and the second is a little longer (2 miles or 3.2 kilometers).
 It starts at steep-walled Indian Pond, which was created by a steam explosion thousands of years ago.
+See the National Park Service information about these hiking trails and five others at “Day Hikes in the Lake and Fishing Bridge Area.”

 With its trailhead near the Fishing Bridge gas station, a segment of the historic Howard Eaton Trail takes you along the wide placid Yellowstone River to LeHardy’s Rapids, where trout spawn early in the summer season.
 If you do visit at that time, be sure to check first at the visitor center across the road, since grizzly bears may be enjoying the trout.The Natural Bridge, shown here on an early twentieth-century postcard, is a level three-mile (4.5 km) round trip hike or bike ride from the Bridge Bay campground.